-Addendum A : Bulgaria Program Expense Breakdown - Local Families
+Addendum A: Bulgaria Program Expense Breakdown - Local Families

-Service Details Fee Paid To Home Study Fees \$2,500 Third Installment of Professional Due at time of the first home study visit \$2,500 Spence-Chapin ervices Fee A Professional Services Fees \$15,500 First Installment of Professional Services Fees Due upon signing of the Adoption Fee Agreement \$2,500 Spence-Chapin [+] \$500 of First Installment Fee includes cost of case monitoring and oversight by IAAME Second Installment of Professional Services Fee Required pre-adoption training during home study process in addition to adoption service planning \$4,500 Spence-Chapin Fourth Installment of Professional Services Fees Due at time of dossier submission \$3,000 Spence-Chapin Fifth Installment of Professional Services Fee Due at time of acceptance of referral an additional \$500 is due within this installment fee and is accounted for under 'Post-Adoption Reporting/Visits' \$5,500 Spence-Chapin Post-Placement and Post-Adoption Rep oorts \$500 Post-Adoption Reporting/Visits In addition to post-adoption reporting visits required by country of origin, Spence-Chapin requires one visit within 2-4 weeks of homecoming.
-Spence-Chapin solely charges for this initial 2-4 week homecoming visit, and all subsequent post adoption visits/reports required by country of origin are provided by Spence- Chapin at no cost to family this fee is paid concurrent and within Fifth Installment of Professional Services Fee \$500 Spence-Chapin Third Party Fees \$2,099-\$5,669 Parent Preparation and Training Adoption Learning Partners Hague Package (10 Hours) and Tough Starts Matter Package (5 Hours) and additional training as assigned by Spence-Chapin \$210-\$750 Third Party Training Course mmigration Documentation: USCIS Filing (I-800A) and Fingerprinting; Filing (I-800)/Visa Related Fees Paid to USCIS upon submission of I-800A, I-800A Extensions, and submission of I-800 forms.
+Service Details Details Fee Paid To Home Study Fees \$2,500 Third Installment of Professional Services Fee Due at time of the first home study visit \$2,500 Spence-Chapin Professional Services Fees \$15,500 First Installment of Professional Services Fees Due upon signing of the Adoption Fee Agreement \$2,500 Spence-Chapin [+] \$500 of First Installment Fee includes cost of case monitoring and oversight by IAAME Second Installment of Professional Services Fee Due at the completion of Spence-Chapin facilitated trainings \$4,500 Spence-Chapin Fourth Installment of Professional Services Fees Due at time of dossier submission \$3,000 Spence-Chapin Fifth Installment of Professional Services Fee Due at time of acceptance of referral an additional \$500 is due within this installment fee and is accounted for under 'Post-Adoption Reporting/Visits' \$5,500 Spence-Chapin Post-Placement and Post-Adoption Rep \$500 Post-Adoption Reporting/Visits In addition to post-adoption reporting visits required by country of origin, Spence-Chapin requires one visit within 2-4 weeks of homecoming.
+Spence-Chapin solely charges for this initial 2-4 week homecoming visit, and all subsequent post adoption visits/reports required by country of origin are provided by Spence-Chapin at no cost to family this fee is paid concurrent and within Fifth Installment of Professional Services Fee \$500 Spence-Chapin Third Party Fees \$2,099-\$5,669 Parent Preparation and Training Adoption Learning Partners Hague Package (10 Hours) and Tough Starts Matter Package (5 Hours) and additional training as assigned by Spence-Chapin \$210-\$750 Third Party Training Course Immigration Documentation: USCIS Filing (I-800A) and Fingerprinting; Filing (I-800)/Visa Related Fees Paid to USCIS upon submission of I-800A, I-800A Extensions, and submission of I-800 forms.
 As of March 2017: the filing fee for the I-800A application is \$775 and the fingerprinting fee for each applicant parent and additional adult household members is \$85.
 Additional USCIS fees may apply. \$860-\$1,030 Third Party - USCIS (US Citizenship and Immigration Services) Immigration Documentation: USCIS I- 800A Supplement 3 Extension Paperwork Paid to USCIS upon submission of any and all I-800A Extensions.
 As of March 2017: the filing for I-800A Extensions is \$385 and the fingerprinting fee for update biometrics for each applicant parent and additional adult household members is \$85.
-Additional USCIS fees may apply \$0-\$2,560 Third Party - USCIS (US Citizenship and Immigration Services) 800A Supplement 3 Extension Paperwork Consultations with Professionals and Extensions.
-As of March 2017: the filing for I-800A Extensions is \$385 and the fingerprinting fee for update biometrics for each applicant parent and additional adult household members is \$85. \$0-\$2,560 \$300-\$600 300A Supplement 3 Extension Extensions.
-As of March 2017: the filing for I-800A Extensions is \$385 and the fingerprinting fee for update biometrics for each applicant parent and additional adult household members is \$85.
-Additional USCIS fees may apply Consults with medical doctor for completion of child medical checklist as well as consultation with medical doctor and relevant specialists (i.e. behavioral Immigration Services)
+Additional USCIS fees may apply \$0-\$2,560 Third Party - USCIS (US Citizenship and Immigration Services) Consultations with Professionals and Specialists Consults with medical doctor for completion of child medical checklist as well as consultation with medical doctor and relevant specialists (i.e. behavioral specialist) during referral review \$300-\$600 Third Party Immigration and Documentation Fees Subsequent to Approval of I-800 Form This fees include document expenses including but not limited to the child's visa, Embassy medical appointment, child's passport, adoption decree, amended birth certificate and identification \$729 [+] Third Party - U.S. Consulate Translation & Document Expenses \$400-\$800 Translation & Document Expenses 9 100 -9600